“Why did our guest run from our presence?” asked Zoe, more amused than concerned.

 “Celebrate your God’s love of you, you hold his light within you, a ward against the dark, his warmth against the cold for as long as it lasts.”

 The Priest knew his readings and learnings to date suggested this affect if the ceremony called upon Judge’s favour, although witnessing the affect far outdid any description provided.
 The fact the ceremony required twenty-one chants suggested this affect beyond their reach, and yet the proof stood before him.
 The next element to ponder, the duration.
-The tombs described weeks, when performing the ceremony on Judge’s High Holy Day, days otherwise, so during Dark Season perhaps a number of bells?
+The tombs described weeks, when performing the ceremony on Judge’s High Holy Day, days otherwise, so during Death Season perhaps a number of bells?
 He needed to wait until morning.

 The villagers returned to the celebration, the chat hushed, although hurried comparing and testing the extent and strength of their respective glows.
 Each reached for a refill of ale or cider to quell their nerves and took the offered roast to still their mouths from talk, allowing their minds time to explore the detail.